A Universal Chern Model on Arbitrary Triangulations

-The goals of this letter are to distill this solution down to the level of an actual meta-material and to demonstrate through numerical simulations the remarkable properties of the so-derived Hamiltonians.
-In the process, we confirm that the algorithm can be deployed on finite triangulations of real-world objects, where it produces clean topological gapped spectra.
-Furthermore, we confirm that, on such finite triangulations, one-way topological wave-channels can be generated on demand by simply jamming the dynamics in the regions outside of the wave-channels.
-The models are suited for laboratory implementations because they contain only single-mode resonators, involve only nearest-neighbor couplings, and display one and only one spectral gap of predictable size.
-A Mathematica\textsuperscript \textregistered\ script generating the desired couplings for a given triangulation is supplied in \cite{Suppl}.
+One goal of this letter is to distill this construction down to the level of an actual meta-material and to demonstrate through numerical simulations the remarkable properties of the so-derived Hamiltonians.
+In the process, we confirm that the algorithm can be deployed on finite triangulations of real-world objects, where it produces clean topological gapped spectra, as predicted by \cite{HigsonKTI2004,HigsonKTII2004,HigsonKTIII2004}.
+Furthermore, we confirm that, on such finite triangulations, one-way topological wave-channels \cite{Footnote3} can be generated on demand by simply jamming the dynamics in the regions outside of the wave-channels.
+A Mathematica\textsuperscript \textregistered\ script generating the desired couplings for any given triangulation is supplied in \cite{Supplemental}.

-To clarify the relation between this and other existing works, let us mention that topological gaps carrying Chern numbers can be opened by applying physical or synthetic magnetic fields perpendicular to the material's surface.
-While this has been demonstrated both experimentally and numerically for non-uniform discretizations of the plane, such as amorphous ones \cite{MitchellNatPhys2018,BourneJPA2018}, the (many) gaps seen in those spectra are not clean but rather small mobility gaps filled with impurity states.
-Furthermore, while the presence of a magnetic field can be implemented by twisting an ordinary model by the area 2-cocycle of the supporting surface\cite{BourneAHP2020}, a process that inserts the usual Peierls factors, this will be a very difficult task for geometries as in Fig.~\ref{Fig:TE}.
-On the engineering side, such models are very difficult to work with because of the large fluctuations in the values of the couplings.

-{\it From triangulations to topological materials.} A triangulation of a compact orientable surface $X$ supplies a finite simplicial complex, made up of 2-simplices, the faces of the triangles ($\tau$), 1-simplices, the edges ($\epsilon$), and 0-simplices, the vertices ($\pi$).
-Quite naturally, we associate to this data a collection of identical single-mode resonators as in Fig~\ref{Fig:TM}.
-The resonant modes carried by the $p$-simplices form the Hilbert space $\Hh_p$ and the full Hilbert space where the dynamics of the meta-material happens is $\Hh = \bigoplus_{p=0}^2 \Hh_p$.
-It is important that the surface is orientable, which enables us to coherently orient the 2-simplices.
+{\it From triangulations to topological materials.} A triangulation of a closed orientable surface $X$ supplies a finite simplicial complex, made up of $2$-simplices, the faces of the triangles ($\tau$), $1$-simplices, the edges ($\epsilon$), and $0$-simplices, the vertices ($\pi$).
+A $p$-simplex is specified by the set $[v_0,\ldots,v_p]$ of its vertices.
+Since the surface is orientable, the 2-simplices have preferential orientions.
 Additionally, the 2-simplices will be equipped with full orders of their vertices.
 The edges will also be equipped with orientations, but that will rather be arbitrary.
 Specialized computer software, such as Mathematica\textsuperscript \textregistered\ automatically supplies a predefined order and orientation for the simplices extracted from a triangulation.
-That fits perfectly well with our purposes.
+That fits very well with our purposes.